vikas-sachdeva/aws-journey/README.md

   - Use this mode for workloads with unpredictable I/O. With Elastic mode, your throughput scales automatically and you only pay for what you use.

 ##### Provisioned
   - This mode allows you to provision throughput for the file system regardless of the size of the file system.
-In this case, Amazon charges you for both the storage and the throughput provisioned.
+In this case, Amazon charges for both the storage and the throughput provisioned.
   - It should be used with workloads that need consistently high throughtput.